Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Methodology: Fed-Listing

-The optimum values for hyperparameters $a, b,$ and $c$ were selected using grid search on values from $0$ to $1$ with a step size of $0.25$.
-The combinations that resulted in the lowest loss were selected as optimum values.
-For the Cora and Citeseer dataset, the best performance was observed when $a, b,$ and $c$ were set to $0.0$, $0.5$, and $0.5$, whereas PubMed and Amazon Computer had the best result when the values of $a, b,$ and $c$ were set to $0.5$, $0.25$, and $0.25$.
+The optimum values for hyperparameters $\alpha$ were selected using grid search on values from $0$ to $1$ with a step size of $0.05$ (shown in Figure~\ref{fig:alpha_vs_perf}).
+The value that resulted in the highest performance was selected as the optimum value.
+For the Citeseer and Amazon computer datasets, the best performance was observed when $\alpha$ was set to $0.05$, whereas PubMed and Cora had the best result when the value of $\alpha$ was set to $0.00$.